All that is gold does not glitter

 Things to keep in mind when establishing the reputation of your company.

-Written By: Tony Sprando and Kate Couch
+Written By: Tony Sprando and Tony Sprando

 Most people fall under the assumption that reputation can only be built over time.
 The mom-and-pop shop that’s been around since the 50s doing things the good old-fashioned way.
 Or the tried-and-true Google ratings.
 Though these things can be important for a business to have they are not everything.
 It seems like everyone is so focused on the “eye candy.”
 What can they do to instantly catch people’s attention?
 A flashy website, cool photos, merchandise, or a 5-star review on Google.
 But the problem is with the focus placed on the things that may satisfy the instant gratification, the hard-working, job well-done, reputation can fall through the cracks.
 When browsing the internet the internet, cool, stock images may catch the eye but don’t really replace or represent a good reputation